-- Introduce physical concepts and mathematical tools used to describe surfaces, interfaces and thin films. - To develop an intuition for surface and thin film physical principles through plotting of functions using Maple - To relate the mathematical results to practical applications and experiments in thin film techniques. - Develop an appreciation of the mathematical basis for experimental techniques for deposition and analysis of thin films - Understand physical phenomena that can be exploited for the deposition of thin films - To demonstrate knowledge of different thin film deposition strategies
+• Introduce physical concepts and mathematical tools used to describe surfaces, interfaces and thin films.

+- To develop an intuition for surface and thin film physical principles through plotting of functions using Maple - To relate the mathematical results to practical applications and experiments in thin film techniques. - Develop an appreciation of the mathematical basis for experimental techniques for deposition and analysis of thin films - Understand physical phenomena that can be exploited for the deposition of thin films - To demonstrate knowledge of different thin film deposition strategies

-At the end of the course, the students will be able to understand and
+At the end of the course, the students can/will be able to

-- 1. discuss the differences and similarities between different vacuum based deposition techniques - 2. evaluate and use models for nucleating and growth of thin films - 3. asses the relation between deposition technique, film structure, and film properties, discuss typical thin film applications, - 4.
-Motivate selection of deposition techniques for various applications. - 5.
-The basic concepts about the thin film technology - 6.
+- 1. Discuss the differences and similarities between different vacuum based deposition techniques - 2.
+Evaluate and use models for nucleating and growth of thin films - 3.
+Examine the relation between deposition technique, film structure, and film properties, discuss typical thin film applications, - 4.
+Select proper deposition techniques for various applications. - 5.
+Understand the basic concepts about the thin film technology - 6.
 The importance of use of thin films in application and research.